rstudio/rstudio-conf-2022-program/rmarkdown-quarto/quarto-for-rmarkdown-users.md

 talk_id: 22149
 talk_slug: quarto-for-rmarkdown-users
 talk_type: regular
+talk_tags: [communication, tool]
 session_slug: rmarkdown-quarto
-block: 3-9-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Quarto for RMarkdown Users
+talk_title: "Quarto for RMarkdown Users"
 # A short version of the title, suitable for small displays
 talk_title_short: Quarto for RMarkdown Users
 # A link to your talk's materials, when ready